nickbrandt/GitLab/doc/development/fe_guide/storybook.md

+---
+stage: none
+group: unassigned
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
+---

 # Storybook

-The Storybook for the `gitlab-org/gitlab` project is available on our GitLab Pages site at https://gitlab-org.gitlab.io/gitlab/storybook.
+The Storybook for the `gitlab-org/gitlab` project is available on our [GitLab Pages site](https://gitlab-org.gitlab.io/gitlab/storybook).

 ## Storybook in local development